Paopun20/Hython/README.md

 # Hython Interpreter
-Hython is a **Python-style** and **runtime logic** scripting interpreter written in Haxe.
+Hython is a Python-style and runtime logic scripting interpreter written in Haxe.

 It’s designed for:
-* working any platform what you want
+* working on any platform that you want
-* working with haxe/haxeflixel projects
+* working with Haxe/Haxeflixel projects
-* lightweight and fast, with a small memory footprint and fast execution speed at seed of light (?)
+* lightweight and fast, with a small memory and fast execution speed at the seed of light (?)
 * easy to integrate with Haxe projects

 > ⚠️ This is **not CPython**.
-It’s a Python-like language implemented on top of Haxe, and not a replacement for CPython and not bindings cpython.
+It’s a Python-like language implemented on top of Haxe, and not a replacement for CPython and nor bindings to CPython.

 ## Usage